SerusBusiness/markdown-to-pdf-service/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support
+## 🆘 Support

-For issues and questions:
-- Create an issue in the repository
-- Check the troubleshooting section
-- Review the examples for common use cases
+- 📖 Check the [examples](examples/) directory for usage patterns
+- 🐛 Report issues on GitHub
+- 💬 Read the API documentation at `GET /` endpoint when running the service

+---

+**Made with ❤️ for the developer community**